 The person who qualifies for DAS needs to first scan their MagicBand, card, or phone, and then the rest of the members in the party will follow.

-We are still waiting for the accessibility details for TRON Lightcycle Run, but the attraction should be fully accessible and available to guests driving an ECV, scooter, or in a wheelchair.
+The attraction is fully accessible and available to guests driving an ECV, scooter, or in a wheelchair.
 You should be able to take these devices with you into the queue without having to walk the whole way.
 Once you get to the entrance, a cast member will explain everything.

 The only negative part about using DAS and the Lightning Lane is that you will miss some of the regular queue, which often holds some of the coolest details.
 However, if you want to use DAS, this is the tradeoff for speed.